 *The 11th day can be skipped and the sunrise can be done on the previous day if you catch the morning train from Banyuwangi (Ijen base) to Probolinggo instead of the afternoon one.
 It requires less sleeping time, but it’s doable.

-- Suncream – I use this suncream as it has great protection, good skincare and is perfect for kids and adults on face and body.
-It is also reef safe!
+- Suncream – I use this suncream as it has great protection, good skincare, and is perfect for kids and adults on the face and body.
+It is also reef-safe!

 - Sunglasses – The sun in Indonesia is strong and you need to protect your eyes.
-Check UV sunglasses in good price here.
+Check UV sunglasses at a good price here.

 - Hiking shoes for volcanoes– Merrell has good hiking shoes.
 Check the price and models here.